 According to the European rules a DPIA is required whenever processing personal data is likely to result in a high risk to the privacy rights of the persons involved.
 European data protection authorities have drawn up a guideline including 9 criteria.
 You should perform a DPIA if 2 or more of these criteria apply:

 - You use personal data for evaluation or scoring, including profiling and predicting.
-For instance a bank that screens its customers against a credit reference database.
-Or if you draw up profiles of people using data on their interests and preferences, health or location.
+For example, a bank that screens its customers against a credit reference database.
+Or if you draw up profiles of people using data on their interests and preferences, health, or location.

 - You make decisions based on automated processes.
 This applies to processing with significant effects such as exclusion or discrimination.

-- You process personal data on a large scale during an longer period of time.
+- You process personal data on a large scale for a longer period of time.